| Title: | Bayesian Methods for Optimal Threshold Estimation |

 other arguments to be passed to the plot function. |

 When assessing treatment selection markers and estimating their optimal threshold, it is necessary that the randomization constraint be respected.
-If the density curves of the marker are different when comparing the two treatment arms, then it is likely that the trtSelThresh
+If the density curves of the marker are different when comparing the two treatment arms, then it is likely that the trtSelThresh function will provide a threshold that do not correspond to the true optimal threshold.

 When assessing diagnostic markers, it is necessary to define the decision rule (classically high values of the marker are associated with a worst outcome).
 This decision rule may be checked with the density curves of the marker for diseased and non-diseased patients.